Asma-AlMurr/Asma-AlMurr.github.io/_posts/2025-02-03-post-assignment3.md

 ![searchprompt.png](/assets/images/searchprompt.png)

-This open-ended prompting strategy allowed the algorithmic tools I used to “surprise” me with their interpretation of the visual data, embracing an exploratory methodology similar to what Arnold and Tilton describe as *distant viewing*.
+This open-ended prompting strategy allowed me find the best images from a range of different categories embracing an exploratory methodology similar to what Arnold and Tilton describe as *distant viewing*.

 ---